• Home

 CERTIFIED MANUAL LYMPHATIC DRAINAGE THERAPIST (Vodder Technique)

-For Lymphedema – The National Lymphedema Network – a great resource – says if you have had one or more lymph nodes removed or damaged through radiation, you are at a life-long risk of developing lymphedema.
-My services include manual lymphatic drainage – a hands-on, gentle technique that encourages the lymphatic system to work more efficiently resulting in less swelling of the affected limb or body part.
+For Lymphedema – My services include manual lymphatic drainage – a hands-on, gentle technique that encourages the lymphatic system to work more efficiently resulting in less swelling of the affected limb or body part.

 What is MLD?